-If your skin craves extra nourishment and shows extra signs of skin damage (for example, too much sun exposure), Native Collagen DNA combined with Luxury DNA Night Care cream is for you.
-Alternatively, our Blue Diamond Cream can be used both as a day and night cream.
+If your skin craves extra nourishment and shows extra signs of skin damage (for example, too much sun exposure), our Blue Diamond Cream can be used both as a day and night cream.
 Its thick, silky texture is perfect to soothe and moisturize the skin during the colder season.

 7. Stay hydrated.

 Hydration is equally as important in the winter months as it is in the summer.
 Drinking an adequate amount of cool or room temperature water each day will help keep your skin stay soft and counteract the effects of dry skin.
 Cold water may cool down your body too much when the mercury drops below freezing so try some hot water with lemon juice for a nice -- and warming -- alternative.

 Your skin can take a beating from rain, wind and snow in the colder months.
 Be sure to bundle up and protect your face with a scarf and keep hands covered with gloves or mittens.
 And don’t forget lip care!
 The thin, delicate skin on your lips requires special attention in winter, as the lips dry out faster than the skin on your face.
 Our Collagen Lip Care Set delivers all-natural relief, guaranteed to keep your “kissers” soft and smooth all winter long.